 - States Variables that represent data that is stored within the appliance.
 Examples might be the radio station on a stereo, the number of rings until an answering machine picks up, the time that an alarm clock is set for, and the channel on a VCR.
 Each variable has a type, and the UI generator assumes that the value of a state may be changed to any value within that type, at any time that the state is enabled.
+For example, the channel state variable (see Figure 5.1a) has an integer type, and the interface generator can infer the change-channel function because it knows how to manipulate an integer type.
 It is possible for state variables to be undefined, i.e. without any value.
-This commonly happens just after an interface is generated before any values have been assigned, but could occur for other reasons. - Commands Commands represent any function of an appliance that cannot be described by variables.
-They may be used in situations where invoking the command causes an unknown change to a known state variable (such as the "seek" function on a radio), or in situations where the state variable is not known (due to manufacturer choice or other reason, e.g. the dialing buttons on a standard phone would all be commands).
+This commonly happens just after an interface is generated before any values have been assigned, but could occur for other reasons. - Commands Commands represent any function of an appliance that cannot be described by variables alone.
+They may be used in situations where invoking the command caused an unknown change to a known state variable (such as the "seek" function on a radio), or in situations where the state variable is not known (manufacturer choice or other reason, the dialing buttons on a standard phone would all be commands).
 In the VCR specification, the Eject function is represented by a command (see Figure 5.1b).
 Commands in the PUC specification language cannot have explicit parameters, as they may in other languages such as UPnP.
 Where parameters are needed, the author can use state variables and specify dependencies that require the user to specify those variables before the command can be invoked.
-We could have allowed explicit parameters, but this feature would have overlapped with state variables, increased the complexity of the language, and broken our "only one way to specify" principle.

-• Explanations - Explanations are static labels that are important enough to be explicitly mentioned in the user interface, but are not related to any existing state variable or command.
+We could have allowed explicit parameters, but this feature would have overlapped with state variables, increased the complexity of the language, and broken our "only one way to specify" principle. - Explanations Explanations are static labels that are important enough to be explicitly mentioned in the user interface, but are not related to any existing state variable or command.
 For example, an explanation is used in one specification of a shelf stereo to explain the Auxiliary audio mode to the user.
 The mode has no user controls and the explanation explains this.
-Explanations also represent an initial attempt at including help information within PUC specifications, though they are rarely used.
+Explanations also represent an early attempt at including help information within PUC specifications, though they are rarely used.

-Although there are differences between states, commands and explanations, they also share a common property of being enabled or disabled.
+Although there are differences between states, commands and explanations, they also share a common property of being enabled.
 When an object is enabled (or active), the user interface widgets that correspond to that object can be manipulated by the user.
 Knowing the circumstances in which an object will be enabled or disabled can provide a helpful hint for structuring the interface, because items that are active in similar situations can be grouped, and items can be placed on panels such that the widgets are not visible when the object would not be active.
-This property is specifyied using dependency information, which is discussed in section 5.2.1.4.
+Specifying the prior knowledge of the enabled property is discussed in more detail later.